sharaalfa/ViewApplication/README.md

-"# ViewApplication for lookking images"
+"# ViewApplication for looking images"